 Efficient cooling systems have been introduced to remove open circuits.
-Reusing water is also encouraged for water from processes (the evapo-concentrator at Voreppe) and lavatory water (watering lawns and collection of rainwater), lastly usage restrictors are implemented whenever possible.
+Reusing water is also encouraged for water from processes (the evapo-concentrator at Voreppe) and lavatory water (watering lawns and collection of rainwater), lastly usage restrictors are implemented whenever possible notably for sanitary purposes.